 What are Some Possible Post-Surgery Symptoms?

-As part of your knee replacement surgery journey, it is normal to experience some post-surgery symptoms.
+As part of your hip replacement surgery journey, it is normal to experience some post-surgery symptoms.
 These include:

 Nausea or Feeling Sick